Contingent Payment Mechanisms for Resource Utilization: Introduction

 \if 0

 Our problem is a kind of principal-agent problem~\cite{hart1986theory,holmstrom1979moral}.
-Classically, this literature addresses both problems with hidden information (e.g. seller's quality~\cite{dellarocas2003efficiency}) before the time of contracting, which are termed \emph{adverse selection}, and problems for which information asymmetry arises after the time of contracting (e.g. shipping a low quality good,) the problem of \emph{moral hazard}.
-The distinction between the two settings is blurred in dynamic settings (see~\cite{stole2001lectures,bolton2005contract},) as is the case for our problem, where the asymmetries exist both before and after contracting.
-In particular, although agents' actions are fully observable, uncertainty together with participation constraints precludes charging unbounded penalties, the standard approach when actions are observable in moral hazard problems.
-We are aware of no model or methods in this literature that addresses our problem.
+Classically, this literature addresses problems with hidden information (e.g. seller's quality~\cite{dellarocas2003efficiency}) before the time of contracting--- this is the problem of \emph{adverse selection}.
+In addition, this literature addresses problems for which information asymmetry arises after the time of contracting (e.g. shipping a low quality good)--- this is the problem of \emph{moral hazard}.
+The distinction between the two settings is blurred in dynamic settings (see~\cite{stole2001lectures,bolton2005contract}), as is the case for our problem where the asymmetries exist both before and after contracting.
+Although agents' actions are fully observable, uncertainty together with participation constraints make it impossible to charge unbounded penalties, which is a standard approach when actions are observable in settings with moral hazard.
+We are aware of no model or methods in the principal-agency literature that addresses our problem.

 \fi